Scooletz/Presentations/GentleLowLevelConcurrency/content.md

 A writer 🧑 and a reader 🧑‍💼 can use `volatile` ➡️ to create this coordination point:

-- a writer writes using a `volatile field` or using `Volatile.Write`
+- a writer uses a `volatile field` or a `Volatile.Write`

-- a reader reads using a `volatile field` or using `Volatile.Read`
+- a reader uses a `volatile field` or a `Volatile.Read`

 --

-This provides an **ordering** that guarantees that

-> once the value written with volatile is observed, the previous writes will be visible as well
+Effectively, if you see a value written with volatile 👉 you'll see writes that happened before this write

 ---

 background-image: url(img/crying-baby.jpg)
 background-size: cover

-## This ain't gentle introduction 😭
+## This ain't a gentle introduction... 😭

+---

+background-image: url(img/belt.jpg)
+background-size: cover

+## A volatile conveyor belt

+Let's revisit the 🧑 & 🧑‍💼 example but modify it a little:

+--

+1. 🧑 should be able to put an item on the belt

+1. 🧑 should make it sure that 🧑‍💼 is informed

+1. 🧑‍💼 collect an item once it's there

+--

+This would allow 🧑 & 🧑‍💼 to work in a **producer-consumer** fashion where items are operated on one by one.

+How could this be done?

+---

+background-image: url(img/belt.jpg)
+background-size: cover

+## A volatile conveyor belt

+- belt:   🔳🔳
+- count:  0️⃣

+--

+🧑: 🥕🔳, 1️⃣ - put an item on the belt, then set count to 1

+--

+It could result in the same error as before!

+We know how to make sure that 1️⃣ is visible only after 🥕🔳 happens!

+---

+background-image: url(img/belt.jpg)
+background-size: cover

+## A volatile conveyor belt

+1. 🧑: 🥕🔳, ➡️1️⃣

+1. 🧑: 🥕🥔, ➡️2️⃣

+--

+How 🧑‍💼 as an external observer sees the belt?

+--

+1. if 1️⃣ is observed, then the 1st slot is set

+1. if 2️⃣ is observed, then the 2nd slot is set

 ---